cwoodall/cwoodall.github.io/_posts/reading/2016-04-13-tdd-in-embedded-c-grenning.md

 image: /assets/img/books/tdd-embedded-c.jpg
 ---

-This is a book I heard about through a friend of mine, as well as, through the [embedded.fm](http://embedded.fm/) embedded systems podcast.
+[_Test Driven Development for Embedded C_](http://amzn.to/2e2lBTn) by [James Grenning](http://blog.wingman-sw.com/) is a book I heard about through a friend of mine, as well as, through the
+[embedded.fm](http://embedded.fm/) embedded systems podcast.
 It is a well thought out introduction to TDD in an environment where there is a strong reluctance to adopt new techniques, and improve code readability, provability and test-ability.